-Work on the 52-foot tower began in August of 1912.
+Work on the fifty-two-foot tower began in August 1912.
 As excavation got underway at the site, it was soon apparent that the rock was not solid as had been indicated in the original survey.
 This forced the workers to dig down eleven feet to find solid volcanic rock and led to the tower having a unique feature: a basement.

 As part of a day-long celebration that preceded the first lighting, the entire population of Kilauea town was invited for a luau, featuring Kalua pig baked in the ground, sweet potatoes, and poi.
 Also included in the festivities was a shark shoot.
 The station derrick was used to lower a cow carcass into the waters at the landing cove, where sharks attracted to the bait could be easily shot.

 From a projecting point of land near Kilauea, and 180 feet above sea level, the Kilauea Point Lighthouse, like the Cyclops of old, which swept the sea with their one fierce eye, burst forth its shining eye of warning to the mariner last Thursday evening while hundreds of country people who had gathered to witness the wonderful sight made the shores and hills ring with astonished delight.
 Superintendent [Frank C.] Palmer, under whose able direction this excellent piece of construction has come into existence, accompanied by Manager J.R.
 Myers of Kilauea Plantation and other leading citizens, touched the button which set in motion the 250,000 candlepower lamp which responded as if by magic.